soujanyaamd/PD-training/README.md

 Standard Cells placed within the Standard cell rows:
 ![Std cells](https://github.com/user-attachments/assets/39e6900e-a596-459c-a07e-12b6cfe7147f)

-> [!NOTE]
-> In Openlane flow, the PDN is not implemented during the Floorplan, it is done after Placement, CTS and Routing.

 ### Cell Design and Library Characterization Flows
 #### Inputs for Cell Design Flow